ccoutant/dwarf-locations/013-generalize-address-spaces.md

 other operators which refer to address spaces and making the old `DW_OP_xderef` names aliases.

+### Scope of proposal

+The scope of this proposal is limited to introducing address spaces to memory locations.
+Additional changes are needed to support address spaces in CFI.
+However, they are not included in this proposal.
+Those changes will be presented in a subsequent proposal.

 ## PROPOSAL

 In Section 2.2 "Attribute Types", add the following row to Table 2.2